fido-device-onboard/docs-fidoiot/docs/installation.md

 ```
 sudo apt-get remove docker docker-engine docker.io containerd runc
 ```

+!!!
+NOTE
+If you are working behind a proxy, ensure to set proper proxy variables.

 2 .
 Update the `apt` package index and install packages to allow `apt` to use a repository over HTTPS:
 ```
  sudo apt-get update